EQWorks/python-curriculum/03-data-containers-and-repetitions-2.md

 1500
 ```

-To access dictionary items, we employ a similar syntax of the positional index notion in a more literal sense.
+We employ a similar syntax of the positional index notion in a more literal sense to access dictionary items.

 Dictionaries are mutable like lists: